 "Yasuda-san!
 Don't you get uglier every time I see you…"

-The teens met up, mock-fought and threw empty insults.
-Yasuda had outgrown Shiro by seven centimeters over summer and had the makings of a scrawny moustache that he was immensely proud of.
-Shiro didn't have any facial hair, which was all good and well: he'd have to dye that too if he wanted it to go with his bleached hair.
+The teens met up, throwing the mock-fights and empty insults teens use to greet each other.
+Shiro had gained another two centimetres over summer and cemented his position as the tallest of his friends.
+Yasuda would never taste the air above the 170cm mark but had the makings of a scrawny moustache that he was immensely proud of.
+Shiro's facial hair didn't seem to grow nearly as well as the rest of him, which was all good and well: he'd have to dye that too if he wanted it to go with his bleached hair.
 He still wore his round nerd-glasses, which he explained was because it was "like having a pair of perfectly shaped boobs right in front of your eyes all the time".

 "Isn't Fuji-san here?
 I thought you'd gotten married by now."